DrHuang123/Comprehensive-Analyses-of-Circadian-Rhythms-CARhy/README.md

 ## Citation

 If you use CARhy, please cite:

-Huang, W., Menet, J., and Sinha, S. (2026). *CARhy: Comprehensive Analyses of Circadian Rhythms in Transcriptomic Experiments with Multiple Conditions.*
+Huang, W., Menet, J. S., & Sinha, S. (2026).
+**CARhy: Comprehensive Analyses of Circadian Rhythms in Transcriptomic Experiments with Multiple Conditions.**
+*arXiv preprint arXiv:2604.26765.*

 ## License